vsuleymanov/vsuleymanov/README.md

 # Hello World, I'm Vagif 👋

  I'm passionate about __Data Science__, __Machine Learning__, __Large Language Models (LLMs)__ and __Generative AI__.
- Currently, I'm a Researcher with a strong background in rock physics, petrophysics and extensive experience in machine learning applications in geosciences.
-- Passionate about building a career in the industry to solve problems through innovative approaches and collaboration in diverse, professional settings.
+ Currently, I'm a Researcher with extensive experience in machine learning applications in the energy sector.
+Passionate about building a career in the industry to solve problems through innovative approaches and collaboration in diverse, professional settings.
 - Legally permitted to work in Saudi Arabia, with proven success in integrating into local culture while contributing to innovative projects.